lamhq/tech-notes/pages/devops/aws/networking/vpc/connectivity/vpc-to-on-premises.md

 The AWS VPN CloudHub Connect locations in a hub and spoke manner using AWSs Virtual Private Gateway.

-> In this model, the hub is the central point of communication, while the spokes are the remote sites that connect to the hub.

 Use this design if you have multiple branch offices and existing internet connections and would like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.

 VPN CloudHub is used for hardware-based VPNs and allows you to configure your branch offices to go into a VPC and then connect that to the corporate DC (hub and spoke topology with AWS as the hub).